2017 Annual Metal Leaching/Acid Rock Drainage Field School

 Location: Smithers, BC, Canada

-This course is hosted at Northwest Community College, Smithers campus.
+This course is held in collaboration with Northwest Community College, Smithers campus.